TheImagingSource/tiscamera/doc/pages/tutorial.rst

          # tell appsink what function to call when it notifies us
          sink.connect("new-sample", callback, user_data)

-The image `sample` that is given to the function contains the image, video caps and other additional information that maybe required for image processing.
+The image `sample` that is given to the function contains the image, video caps and other additional information that may be required for image processing.

 .. tabs::